WackyMoose/H3Roguelike/README.md

 ### <span style="color:#E74C3C ">Unique Selling Points:</span>
 The enemies have a specific attack pattern, this introduces a opportunity for the player to grow their skill.</br>
+Survival elements, everything looses durability, the players character looses max stamina every turn, this forces the player to look for items to regain durability & max stamina, like wood/iron & food.</br>

 ### <span style="color:#E74C3C ">Core Mechanics:</span>
-Player will have the ability to choose to attack, block against a choosen entity or wait a turn, this will take a turn and then give the aggroed enemies their turn.</br>
+Player will have the ability to choose to attack, block against a choosen entity or wait a turn, this will take a turn & then give the aggroed enemies their turn.</br>
 The players character will earn XP for killing enemies and/or completing quests, after X amount of XP the character will level up, giving the player X stat point to increase their characters stats making them stronger.</br>
-When the players characters health reached 0 or below it dies, this is permanent and will prompt the player to create a new character.</br>
+When the players characters health reached 0 or below it dies, this is permanent & will prompt the player to create a new character.</br>
 The player will after their character dies keep some part of the progress, this will make their next run a bit easier.</br>
 World will be created procedurally with small chunks handmade(Dungeons, Towns, Mountains, etc.).</br>
 Items will be randomly generated.</br>